 Olive oil is obtained from the fruit of Olea europaea trees, a native to the Mediterranean Sea basin.
 Countries around the Mediterranean Sea, such as Spain, Morocco, Turkey, Greece and Italy are some of the major producers of olives and olive oil in the world.
+Olive oil has some variants and many health benefits which are discussed in detail below.

 India’s foray into Olive Oil production